Department of Anthropology

 M.Ed.
 Sociology and Equity Studies in Education, Ontario Institute for Studies in Education, University of Toronto, 2005

 B.A.
 Race, Class, and Environmental Politics, Fairhaven College, Western Washington University, 2000

 Assistant Professor of the Practice in Anthropology, Vanderbilt University, 2017-present

 Postdoctoral Fellow, Anthropology Department, Vanderbilt University, 2014-2016

-The Divine Institution: The Racial Politics of White Evangelicalism’s Focus on the Family.
-Rutgers University Press (under contract).
+The Divine Institution: White Evangelicalism’s Politics of the Family.
+Rutgers University Press (March 2021).